orocommerce/documentation/architecture/tech_stack/op_structure/index.rst

 ..
 See more information about Redis.

-See more information about the :ref:`cache configuration <op-structure--cache>`.
+See more information about the `cache configuration <https://oroinc.com/oroplatform/doc/current/bundles/CacheBundle/cache>`__.

 Message Queue
 ~~~~~~~~~~~~~